-The Noncompliance Notification (NCN) is a notification to the user that a practice, an action, or wastewater discharge is noncompliant with Department regulations or policies.
+Generally issued by the Monitoring Technician/pretreatment personnel, the Noncompliance Notification (NCN) is a notification to the user that a practice, an action, or wastewater discharge is noncompliant with Department regulations or policies.
 A NCN informs the user that an action is required of the user within a specified time period designated by the Department, or their designee, or the noncompliance will require the Department to escalate enforcement action against the user.